Rilmxp/Global-Warming/README.md

 - **Facts Section**

   - They consist of a list of "Causes", "Effects", and "What you can do" guidelines.
-  - Data is retrieved from local file at src/data/contentData.js.
+  - Data is dinamically retrieved from local file at src/data/contentData.js.

 <a name="error-page"></a>